COSC-499-W2025/capstone-project-team-9/docs/logs/EvanPasenau/Week12Log.md

 ### My Plan for next week
 - I plan to start working on refactoring and removing unused code, specifically in the areas surrounding the user permissions and collaborative analysis
+- I would also like to add tests so that coverage is higher.

+### Reflection
+- Overall this week went as well as it could have I got what I had targeted fully implemented with extrapolating the collaborative analysis.
+One thing I would like to improve on is just getting higher coverage on my tests.